Elon Law 3Ls and alumni seeking reciprocity at other schools

 - Reciprocal services include the following:

-- Access to employment postings via Elon Law’s online recruiting system, Symplicity; and
+- Access to employment postings via Elon Law’s online system, the Elon Law Career Network (Symplicity); and

-- Access to general career and employer information in the Office of Student & Professional Life’s Resources Library.
+- Access to general career and employer information in the Office of Career & Student Development’s Resources Library.

 - Reciprocal services exclude the following: On- and off-campus interviews, counseling, resume and cover letter review, job fairs, and use of office equipment.
 Also excluded is access to Elon Law’s Lexis and Westlaw accounts.

 - The Office of Career & Student Development has the discretion to review each request for reciprocity independently and to make the decision to grant or deny services based on the demands on the Elon Law Office of Career & Student Development at any given time.
-Moreover, the Office of Student & Professional Life may terminate services to individuals who misuse the facilities or services.
+Moreover, the Office of Career & Student Development may terminate services to individuals who misuse the facilities or services.
 The Office of Career & Student Development reserves the right to adjust the above policy if the requesting school has a more restrictive policy.

 For further information or to direct a letter of request, please contact: